Skip to main content

 What the Real Estate Agency regulates

-The Oregon Real Estate Agency regulates:
+The Agency regulates:

-• The actions of property managers while managing rental real estate as described in ORS 696.010.
+• Property managers while managing rental real estate (ORS 696.010).

 • Unlicensed individuals who collect or attempt to collect a fee for managing another person’s rental property.

-• The activities of escrow agents as defined by ORS 696.505.
+• The activities of escrow agents (ORS 696.505).

 The Agency does not regulate: